 It is essential that everyone understands just how important health and safety is.
 Without this underpinning knowledge managers and workers can be inclined to overlook health and safety and not treat it very seriously.
 The Institute of Occupational Safety and Health (IOSH) offers a number of clear and easy to understand publications and campaigns on health and safety.
 This can help explain just how important this field is when it comes to reducing the risks of accident and injury in the workplace.
 Once everyone understands just how important health and safety is, and how many lives it can save, they will be more likely to follow new guidelines and ensure compliance.

 Taking short cuts at work is a false economy.
 You may think you are saving time and money, but you could be sitting on an expensive time bomb.
 Cost-cutting can cost lives if it affects the safety of working practices and the working environment.
 Complying with health and safety legislation doesn’t have to cost a lot of money.
 Once the basic health and safety risk assessment has been carried out it will simply be a matter of following practical steps to reduce risks and minimise hazards.
-With the right management this should not cost companies very much and could save them a lot of money in the future by protecting against costly accidents and injuries.
+With improved health and safety management this should not cost companies very much and could save them a lot of money in the future by protecting against costly accidents and injuries.

 Count the True Cost